mbodm/cdis-mac/README.md

 - download and install the latest Rust version
 - execute the `cargo build --release` command

 Feel free to enhance the source, fork it, adapt it into your own projects, or whatever.
 It's under MIT license.
-You can do with it, whatever you want. 😜
+You can do with it whatever you want. 😜

 ### Anything else?